How to Build HIPAA Compliant Mobile App? Explore Top Healthcare Laws & Regulations Apply to Your Healthcare App in the USA

 4. Compliance auditing

-This is a method to make sure that,
+This is a method to ensure,

 - A successful implementation